garmercy/Challence-2/README.md

 ## Acceptance Criteria

-Here are the critical requirements necessary to develop a portfolio that satisfies a typical hiring manager’s needs:
+Here are the critical requirements necessary to develop a portfolio :

 * GIVEN I need to sample a potential employee's previous work
 * WHEN I load their portfolio